christinapramode/ImageInterpolation/README.md

 # Image Interpolation in C

-This project involves developing an algorithm to carry out image interpolation in C, running and optimizing the code in a DSP Processor simulator using Texas Instruments' Code Composer Studio.
+This project involves developing an algorithm to carry out image interpolation in C, running and optimizing the code in a DSP Processor simulator using Texas Instruments' Code Composer Studio v5.5.

 <img src="https://user-images.githubusercontent.com/59883696/124708529-06ba1680-df18-11eb-8919-465f4121bf26.png" width="703" height="248">